Skip to main content

 Overview

 I’ve worked as a web developer on the National Institute of Corrections’ (NIC) Information Center contract since 2016.
-During that time, I’ve become a subject matter expert for the agency on a variety of technical issues, I’ve built the main agency website from scratch twice, and maintained 35+ websites.
+During that time, I’ve become a subject matter expert for the agency on a variety of technical issues, become Lead for the Web Developer team and have built the nicic.gov website from scratch twice, redesigned it 3 times, and maintained over 35 micro-websites for the agency.

 • Role